 - b.
 40-Second Clock.
 1. When an official signals that the ball is dead, the play clock shall begin a 40-second count. - 2.
 If the 40-second clock does not start or the count is interrupted for reasons beyond the control of the officials or the play-clock operator (e.g., clock malfunction), the referee shall stop the game clock and signal (both palms open in an over-the-head pumping motion) that the play clock should be reset at 40 seconds and started immediately. - 3.
-In the event that the 40-second clock is running and the ball is not ready to be snapped after 20 seconds into the count, the referee shall declare a timeout and signal that the play clock be set at 25 seconds.
+In the event that the 40-second play clock is running and reads 25 before the ball is ready to be snapped, the referee shall declare a timeout and signal that the play clock be set at 25 seconds.
 When play is to be resumed, the referee will give the ready-for-play signal [S1] and the play clock shall begin the 25-second count.
-The game clock will start on the snap unless it had been running when the referee declared a timeout; in that case, it will start on the referee's signal (Rule 3-3-2-f). - c.
+The game clock will start on the snap unless it had been running when the referee declared a timeout; in that case, it will start on the referee's signal (Rule 3-3-2-f).
+(A. R. 3-2-4-I and II) - c.
 25-Second Clock.
 If the officials signal the game clock to be stopped for any of the following reasons, the referee shall signal (one open palm in an over-the-head pumping motion) that the clock should be set at 25 seconds: - 1.
 Penalty administration. - 2.
 Charged team timeout. - 3.
 Media timeout. - 4.
 Injury timeout for a player of the offensive team only.
-The play clock is set to 40 seconds for an injury to a player of the defensive team. - Measurement.
+The play clock is set to 40 seconds for an injury to a player of the defensive team.

+- 5. Measurement.

 - 6. Team B is awarded a first down.

 - 7. After a kick down.

 - 8 Score

 - 9. Start of each period.

 - 10. Start of a team's possession series in an extra period.

 - 11. Instant replay review.

 - 12. Other administrative stoppage.

 - 13. An offensive team player's helmet comes completely off through play.
 The play clock is set to 40 seconds if the helmet comes completely off a player of the defensive team.
-[Exception: If there is an option for a 10-second subtraction in either half the play clock is set at 25 seconds for any player.]

-When play is to be resumed, the referee will give the ready-for-play signal [S1] and the play clock will begin the 25-second count.
+When play is to be resumed, the referee will give the ready-for-play signal [S1] and the play clock will begin its count.